Clean Install of TOS Aurora on AWS

 # sudo tos install --modules=ST,SC --primary-vip=external --services-network=10.10.10.0/24 --load-model=medium -d

-3. The EULA is displayed.
+4. The EULA appears.
 After reading, enter 'q' to exit the document and then enter 'y' to accept the EULA and continue until the command completes.

 [<ADMIN> ~]$ exit